MM2-0/Kvaesitso/readme.md

 ## Installation

-### Using an F-Droid client and the official repo
+### Using an F-Droid client and MM20's repo

 The preferred way of installation is using the [F-Droid](https://f-droid.org) application.
 That way you will always be notified about updates.
 Kvaesitso is available in the official F-Droid repository (see below), but all features depending on non-foss external APIs were removed.
-For official, feature-complete builds, there is a [repository](https://github.com/MM2-0/fdroid) for all of MM20's apps.
+For feature-complete builds you can add [MM20's repository](https://github.com/MM2-0/fdroid).
 Just scan the code below or open the link on your phone:

 ![qr code](https://raw.githubusercontent.com/MM2-0/fdroid/main/qrcode.png)

 https://raw.githubusercontent.com/MM2-0/fdroid/main/fdroid/repo/?fingerprint=156FBAB952F6996415F198F3F29628D24B30E725B0F07A2B49C3A9B5161EEE1A

+Note: the link should open in the F-Droid app but if it doesn't, you'll see a 404 error.
+That's fine, just copy the URL and paste it into the F-Droid app, F-Droid knows how to deal with that URL.

+The same version is also available in IzzyOnDroid's repository.

-### Using an F-Droid client and the official repo
+### Using an F-Droid client and the official F-Droid repo

-Kvaesitso is available in the official F-Droid repo [here](https://f-droid.org/packages/de.mm20.launcher2.release/).
+A limited version of Kvaesitso is also available in the official F-Droid repo [here](https://f-droid.org/packages/de.mm20.launcher2.release/).

 F-Droid build has the following changes:
 * Disabled OneDrive, GDrive and weather integration;